Import pySpark

 PySpark distinct()

-function is used to drop/remove the duplicate rows (all columns) from DataFrame and dropDuplicates()
+transformation is used to drop/remove the duplicate rows (all columns) from DataFrame and dropDuplicates()

-is used to drop rows based on selected (one or multiple) columns.
+returns a new DataFrame.
 In this article, you will learn how to use distinct() and dropDuplicates() functions with PySpark example.

 Before we start, first let’s create a DataFrame with some duplicate rows and values on a few columns.
 We use this DataFrame to demonstrate how to get distinct multiple columns.